Etengle/Games/README.md

 Connect Four
 ============
     Using Verilog & running on FPGA.
-    A normal Connect Four with 1p & 2p modes.
+    A normal Connect Four with 1p & 2p mode.
     Controlled by 8 buttons S1~S8.